henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 # TUDA Core Concept

-There are significant differences between conventional bi-directional attestation and TUDA regarding both the information elements conveyed between attestee and verifier and the time-frame, in which an attestation can be considered to be fresh (and therefore trustworthy).
+There are significant differences between conventional bi-directional attestation and TUDA regarding both the information elements conveyed between Attestor and Verifier and the time-frame, in which an attestation can be considered to be fresh (and therefore trustworthy).

 In general, remote attestation using a bi-directional communication scheme includes sending a nonce-challenge within a signed attestation token.
 Using the TPM 1.2 as an example, a corresponding nonce-challenge would be included within the signature created by the TPM_Quote command in order to prove the freshness of the attestation response, see e.g. {{PTS}}.

-In contrast, the TUDA protocol would use a combination output of TPM_CertifyInfo and TPM_TickStampBlob.
-The former provides a proof about the platform's state by attesting that a certain key is bound to said state.
+In contrast, the TUDA protocol uses the combined output of TPM_CertifyInfo and TPM_TickStampBlob.
+The former provides a proof about the platform's state by creating evidence that a certain key is bound to that state.
 The latter provides proof that the platform was in the specified state by using the bound key in a time operation.
 This combination enables a time-based attestation scheme.
-This approach is based on the concepts introduced in {{SCALE}} and {{SFKE2008}}.
+The approach is based on the concepts introduced in {{SCALE}} and {{SFKE2008}}.

-The payload of information elements transmitted is based on different methods, because the time-frame, in which an attestation is considered to be fresh (and therefore trustworthy), is defined differently.
+Each TUDA IE has an individual time-frame, in which it is considered to be fresh (and therefore trustworthy).
+In consequence, each TUDA IE that composes data in motion is based on different methods of creation.

 The freshness properties of a challenge-response based protocol define the point-of-time of attestation between:

 * the time of transmission of the nonce, and
-* the reception of the response
+* the reception of the corresponding response.

 Given the time-based attestation scheme, the freshness property of TUDA is equivalent to that of bi-directional challenge response attestation, if the point-in-time of attestation lies between:

 * the transmission of a TUDA time-synchronization token, and
-* the typical round-trip time between the verifier and the attestee,
+* the typical round-trip time between the Verifier and the Attestor.

-The accuracy of this time-frame is defined by two factors:
+The accuracy [FIXME IEEE PTP terminology ref] of this time-frame is defined by two factors:

-* the time-synchronization between the attestee and the TSA.
+* the time-synchronization between the Attestor and the TSA.
 The time between the two tickstamps acquired via the hardware RoT define the scope of the maximum drift ("left" and "right" in respect to the timeline) to the TSA timestamp, and
 * the drift of clocks included in the hardware RoT.

-Since TUDA attestations do not rely upon a verifier provided value (i.e. the nonce), the security guarantees of the protocol only incorporate the TSA and the hardware RoT.
-In consequence, TUDA attestations can even serve as proof of integrity in audit logs with precise point-in-time guarantees, in contrast to classical attestations.
+Since the conveyance of TUDA evidence does not rely upon a Verifier provided value (i.e. the nonce), the security guarantees of the protocol only incorporate the TSA and the hardware RoT.
+In consequence, TUDA evidence can even serve as proof of integrity in audit logs with precise point-in-time guarantees, in contrast to classical attestations.

 {{rest}} contains guidance on how to utilize a REST architecture.